fastfend/homebridge-haieracbridge-platform/README.md

 </span>

 `homebridge-haieracbridge-platform` is plugin for homebridge which allows you to control Haier AC devices from HomeKit!
-It should work with devices controlled by SmartAir2 app.
+It should work with all AC devices controlled by SmartAir2 app.

 ## Features